fnproject/fn/CONTRIBUTING.md

 * Sign the CLA
 * Good Job!
 Thanks for being awesome!

+## Documentation

+When creating a Pull Request, make sure that you also update the documentation accordingly.

+Most of the times, when making some behavior more explicit or adding a feature, a documentation update is necessary.

+You will either update a file inside docs/ or create one.
+Prefer the former over the latter.
+If you are unsure, do not hesitate in open the PR with a comment asking for suggestions on how to address the documentation part.

 ## How to build and get up and running

 ### Build